 1. Coir Pole

-When comparing coir pole vs moss pole, you have to know that the coir pole is an excellent alternative to the moss pole.
+When comparing the coir pole vs the moss pole, you have to know that the coir pole is an excellent alternative to the moss pole.
 A coir pole is made from coconut husks.
 They’re odorless and inexpensive.

 They’re heavier than wood poles, but they also last longer.
 Coir can be found at most garden centers or online.

 For durability, soak it in water for 24 hours before using it.
 Store it in water when not in use.
-If you want to make your coir pole, drill holes into an old broom handle or mop handle and then wrap it with strips of old sheets or towels that have been soaked in hot water.
+If you want to make your coir pole, drill holes into an old broom handle or mop handle and then wrap it with strips of old sheets or towels soaked in hot water.

-2. Metal Trellis
+2. Wire Trellis

-Wood is easy to come by; if you have some scrap leftover from other projects, such as pallets or fence pickets, you can use that wood to create your trellis.
+Wood is easy to come by; if you have some scrap leftover from other projects, such as pallets or fence pickets, you can use that wood to create your Trellis.

 3. Bamboo Trellis